How Kevin Bacon Links To Brain Health In Six Steps

 Davina then interviewed Kimberley Wilson on her podcast Begin Again.
 The two explored the science of brain health, the psychology of ageing, and the lifestyle changes that support long-term mental wellbeing.

-That’s it — from Kevin to Kimberley in six meaningful, professional steps.
+That’s it: from Kevin to Kimberley in six meaningful, professional steps.

-Why Kevin Bacon Theory Matters
+Why The Kevin Bacon Theory Matters For Brain Health And Networking

 It’s a reminder that the worlds of entertainment, advertising, podcasting, and public speaking are more interconnected than we realise.
 In a world of increasing noise, the value of networks, platforms, and shared credibility becomes more powerful than ever.
-And in case you're wondering — yes, you’re probably just six steps away from Kevin too.
+And in case you’re wondering, yes, you’re probably just six steps away from Kevin too.

 Book Kimberley Wilson or other PepTalk experts to bring science-backed insight and storytelling to your next event.
 Email us at hello@getapeptalk.com or send us a message via the chat.
 You can also call us on +44 20 3835 2929 (UK) or +1 737 888 5112 (US).
 Remember, it’s always a good time to get a PepTalk!